Preparing to Celebrate Lent on Shrove Tuesday

 Resources for Mardi Gras, Shrove Tuesday and Lent

 Learn more about Shrove Tuesday in our Activity Pack.
-There is a video Lesson all about Shrove/Pancake Tuesday as well as activities for multiple ages to enjoy.
+There is a video lesson all about Shrove/Pancake Tuesday as well as activities for multiple ages to enjoy.
 Download the 40 days of Lent free-BEE so your kids have a place to record their sacrifices or acts of kindness.
 The printable includes ideas for acts of kindness to get started.

 Thanks for stopping by Happy Hive Homeschooling to learn about Shrove Tuesday